Can You Pay Taxes with a Credit Card?

 You could earn cash back rewards on your credit card purchases

 Using your credit card to help with a tax payment may let you earn cash back rewards.
-Before deciding, you can determine whether the overall rewards you’ll get using your rewards credit card are higher than the processing fees you’ll pay if you charge your taxes to a credit card.
+Before paying for taxes with your credit card, you may want to determine whether the overall rewards you’ll get using your rewards credit card are higher than the processing fees you'll pay if you charge your taxes to a credit card.

 You can manage your cash flow by paying your taxes over time